Konami33/Ansible-Labs/lab 02/README.md

 ## Conclusion

-In this guide, we have learned how to install Nginx on remote servers using Ansible.
+In this guide, we have learned how to install Nginx on remote servers using `Ansible`.
 We created an inventory file to define the remote hosts, wrote a playbook to install and start Nginx, configured Ansible settings, and ran the playbook to complete the installation.
 This approach allows for efficient and repeatable deployment of software across multiple servers.